pdf4me/n8n-nodes-pdf4me/README.md

 - **Add Page Number to PDF**: Add page numbers to PDF documents
 - **Add Text Stamp to PDF**: Add text stamps with customizable formatting
 - **Compress PDF**: Optimize PDF files for web, print, or screen viewing
-- **Convert from PDF**: Convert PDFs to Word or Excel with OCR support
 - **Convert PDF to Editable OCR**: Convert PDFs to editable text using OCR
 - **Convert PDF to Excel**: Convert PDF tables to Excel spreadsheets
 - **Convert PDF to PowerPoint**: Convert PDF content to PowerPoint presentations